nhl/bootique-mustache/README.md

 [![Build Status](https://travis-ci.org/nhl/bootique-mvc.svg)](https://travis-ci.org/nhl/bootique-mvc)

-A simple REST-based MVC web framework for [Bootique](http://bootique.io), integrating various templating engines, such as [Mustache](https://mustache.github.io/).
+A simple MVC web framework for [Bootique](http://bootique.io).
+Uses JAX-RS (and bootique-jersey) for processing requests and allows to integrate various templating engines for rendering dynamic responses.
+Currently provides integration with [Mustache](https://mustache.github.io/) templating.
+This framework is suitable for simple HTML UIs, where server-side rendering is minimal (e.g. when most of the UI work is done on the client with JavaScript).
+For advanced server-side rendering, you may consider JSF, Apache Tapestry and such.